nixworks/public/news/2015/07/3/index.md

 ##### Health insurance
 ### [American health insurer Aetna agrees to buy competitor Humana in a $37 billion deal. ](/news/2015/07/3/american-health-insurer-aetna-agrees-to-buy-competitor-humana-in-a-37-billion-deal.md)
-_Context: Humana, health insurance, Aetna_
+_Context: Aetna, health insurance, Humana_

 ##### UBS
 ### [A UBS whistle blower is assisting the government of Brazil in its investigation of currency manipulation by global banks, according to a Brazilian paper. ](/news/2015/07/3/a-ubs-whistle-blower-is-assisting-the-government-of-brazil-in-its-investigation-of-currency-manipulation-by-global-banks-according-to-a-bra.md)
-_Context: UBS, Brazil, currency manipulation_
+_Context: currency manipulation, UBS, Brazil_

 ##### Ulsan
 ### [Six people are dead following an explosion at a chemical plant in Ulsan in South Korea. ](/news/2015/07/3/six-people-are-dead-following-an-explosion-at-a-chemical-plant-in-ulsan-in-south-korea.md)